MinaProtocol/mina/rfcs/0039-snark-keys-management.md

 files.
 We propose that every key (and URS) file contains a header in minified JSON format before the actual contents, specifying
 * the constraint constants, as defined in the runtime configuration
-* the SHA commit identifiers for the current commit in the coda, marlin and zexe repos used when generating the keys
+* the SHA commit identifiers for the current commit in the mina and marlin repos used when generating the keys
+  - the identifying hash depends on the marlin repo SHA, so including it lets us recompute/verify the identifying hash, even though we could technically derive it from the mina SHA and its git repository.
 * the length of the binary data following the header, so that we can validate that the file was successfully downloaded in full, where applicable
 * the date associated with the current commit